JyotirmoyLaha/j.portfolio/README.md

 - Trying to understand how frameworks work under the hood

 ## Future Plans

-Things I want to add/improve:

-**Portfolio Site:**
-- [ ] Make the blog system better, maybe use Markdown files
-- [ ] Add a contact form that actually sends emails
-- [ ] Dark mode toggle
-- [ ] More blog posts about my learning journey
-- [ ] Better SEO optimization

-**Mess Manager:**
-- [ ] Add a separte section to store Payemt of each Mess member
-- [ ] Email notifications for monthly bills

 **New Projects:**
 - [ ] Working on some AI/ML stuff (just started learning)